 When your baby can push up, you should remove bumpers, pillows, and toys from the crib, including toys that are strung across the crib or a playpen.
 Your baby can step on these things or use them to climb out of the crib and fall.

-Note: In 2011, a new U.S. crib safety standard did away with the option of having one side of the crib drop down, because this drop-side “feature” was responsible for infant deaths.
-If you buy a new crib, this will not be an issue, but a crib manufactured before 2012 may have the drop-side “feature” risk built in.
-You can defeat the risk in an older crib if you can use screws that permanently attach the drop side into the end posts (or otherwise modify the crib) in a way that the drop-side can no longer drop down.
+Note: Many cribs made before 2012 included a “feature” where one side of the crib dropped down.
+However, this “feature” was found to be responsible for infant deaths so it’s not part of new cribs.
+However, if you have a crib manufactured before 2012, it may include this drop-down side.
+You can make an older crib safe if you use screws to permanently attach the drop side into the end posts (or otherwise modify the crib) in a way that no longer allows the drop side to move.

 - Watch out for toys that have sharp edges, small parts, or sharp points.